FLIF-hub/node-flif/README.md

     input: '/path/to/input-file.png',    // Must end in one of these: .png, .pnm, .ppm, .pgm, .pbm, .pam
     output: '/path/to/output-file.flif', // Must end in .flif
     // Common optional encoding parameters
+    async: true,            // Set to false to run this as a synchronous encoding
     overwrite: false,       // Set to true to overwrite existing files on output (default is false)
     effort: 60,             // 0 = fast/poor compression, 100 = slowest/best? (default is 60)
     interlace: 'auto',      // true, false, or 'auto' (interlacing except on tiny images) (default is 'auto')